zeidlos/hamclock-docker/README.md

 ### Advanced (Server/Cloud) usage
 At this point I assume you have deeper knowledge on how to use Docker and potentially Kubernetes as well as reverse proxies, so I won't bother to explain the myriad of options on how to get it to run on remote infrastructure.

+## Compatibility
+(x) Intel based MacOS
+(x) Silicon based MacOS
+(x) Intel based Linux (Debian)
+(?)
+Rasbian
+(?)
+Windows WSL2

+## Issues and problems
+Please let me know if you encounter any issues or problems.
+Ideally you include your operating system, architecture (Intel, AMD, Atom, Apple Silicon M1/2) as well as the software versions of docker and docker compose in your ticket.
+I'll gladly assist in any issues.
+You can also email me, using the email address on my QRZ-page (DO7JZ).

 ## Contributing
 If you're interested in advancing this, please use the usual workflow of forking and creating a pullrequest.